Assignable Activities

 (Note: Student responses whether saved, submitted, or evaluated are lost if an activity is unassigned.
 Re-assigning the activity is treated as a fresh activity.)

-1. Locate the activity you want to unassign and click the Assign icon:
+Not what you see?
+Click to see the old UI view.
+Locate the activity you want to unassign and click the Assign icon:

-2. Click on “Edit already assigned classes or groups”.
+Not what you see?
+Click to see the old UI view.
+Click on “Edit already assigned classes or groups”.

-3. Click on the “X” icon in the selected class/group to unassign an activity for the class or group.
+Click on the “X” icon in the selected class/group to unassign an activity for the class or group.

 Reassign Activity